Archdiocese of Palo: History

 Baptisms were preceded by a period of training in the Christian way of life.
 This period of training would often last for several months.
 In the Palo missions a small catechetical text was printed in the Visayan by Cristobal Himenes, as an aid in the preparation of candidates for baptism.
 By 1600 there were an estimated 6,000 people in the Palo Community, 1,000 of whom had been baptized.
 The same ratio was found in the twenty-five villages where the missionaries had chapels; there were 4,946 Christians in the total population of 24,500.

 By 1768 most residents of Leyte had been baptized.
 There were twenty established parishes in that year.
 Four of the parishes were in the North: Carigara, Barugo, Alangalang, Jaro.
 Eight of the parishes were in the west and south: Palompon, Ormoc, Baybay, Hilongos, Maasin, Sogod, Cabalian, and Hinunangan.
 Another eight parishes were in the east: Palo, Tanauan, Dulag, Abuyog, Dagami, Burauen, and, across the gulf in Samar Island), Basey and Balangiga.
 A hospital and boarding school were built in Dulag, while Carigara conducted a day school.

 In 1768 the Jesuits were ordered to leave the Philippines, due to circumstances in Europe.
 They were replaced in Leyte by the Augustinians, who in 1834 ceded the parishes, the northeastern part to the Franciscans while the diocesan clergy of Cebu took over the parishes in the west and the south.
 In 1898 the Franciscans, as Spanish citizens, had to leave the country, and the diocesan clergy took over.

 Leyte had belonged to the Diocese of Cebu until 1910 and then belonged to the Diocese of Calbayog until 1937.
-On November 28, 1937 the was canonically erected as a diocese in its own right, with the seat in Palo.
+On November 28, 1937 it was canonically erected as a diocese in its own right, with the seat in Palo.
 On March 23, 1968, Palo was divided into two dioceses, the other diocese based in Maasin with Vicente T. Ataviado as its first ordinary.
 The diocese of Maasin comprises the whole province of Southern Leyte including six municipalities southwest of Leyte.
 In 1988 the diocese was again divided with the creation of the Diocese of Naval, comprising the island north of Leyte called Biliran and four towns northeast of the province of Leyte facing the island of Biliran.